gohugoio/hugo/content/functions/delimit.md

 aliases: []
 ---

-`delimit` loops through any array, slice, or map and returns a string of all the values separated by the delimiter.
-There is an optional third parameter that lets you choose a different delimiter to go between the last two values.
+`delimit` loops through any array, slice, or map and returns a string of all the values separated by a delimiter.
+There is an optional third parameter that lets you choose a different delimiter to go between the last two values in the loop.

-Maps will be sorted by the keys, and only a slice of the values will be returned, keeping a consistent output order.
+Maps will be sorted by keys, and only a slice of the values will be returned.
+This maintains a consistent output order.

 `delimit` works on [lists][], [taxonomies][], and [terms][].